paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-If I had chosen to drop the console logs, I would remove the plus to make it a single assignment.
-Of course for the console, I could enable or disable it with a single flag.
+If I had dropped the console logs, I would remove the plus to make it a single assignment.
+For the console, I could enable or disable it with a single flag.

 ### RichText

 Unity supports ***Rich Text*** in UI elements.
-It is similar to a subset of HTML.
+It is like a subset of HTML.

 #### Colours (Colors)

-Colours can be provided as an RGB hex triplet (#rrggbb) or by name.
+You can provide Colours as an RGB hex triplet (#rrggbb) or by name.
 For code completion ease, `RichText.Colour` or `RichText.Color` has static members for the correct colours.
 Also, if you want to wrap a ***<color>*** tag around the text, there is a method for that.

 ```c#
 using Askowl.RichText;